Easy pressure cooker recipes are the best way to get started using your pressure cooker! This comprehensive resource

 Easy Pressure Cooker Recipes

 There are several popular pressure cooker recipe books available that you can add to your cookbook collection.
 One of my more recent favorites is The Electric Pressure Cooker Cookbook.
 Additionally, Pressure Cooker Perfection and The Great Big Pressure Cooker Book are two that I have personally found useful.
 They are great resources and the recipes that I’ve made from the books have turned out beautifully.

-I’ve also posted some of my favorite easy pressure cooker recipes for you to enjoy!
+I’ve also posted some of my favorite easy Instant Pot recipes for you to enjoy!
 Click here or on the image below to view a list of wonderfully easy pressure cooker recipes that you will want to make over and over again!